vtrevino/ogmapper/README.md

 A Fast and Light Genomic Mapper for short reads.

 ogMapper generates a tiny index file and memory operations, typically as a fraction of the genome size.
 For example, 1.7 GiB for T2T human genome v2 plus 0.7 GiB for the compressed genome (file ~ 2.4 GiB) and similar amounts of memory in run time, irrespective of the number of threads.
+This is for 24-bit keys.
 The common process starts by creating an index file (*.ogi), then mapping short reads (in pairs or not) to generate .sam files.

 ogmapper is written in c++.
 I provide binaries for selected operating systems and source files for compilation.